-The floor is arguably the most important component of home interior design.
+The floor is arguably the most important component of home interior design and that is why there has always been a mention of wood flooring trends within the industry.
 Unlike the curtains, cushions and wall hangings that can be switched as often as each week, most homes retain their original flooring for years, conducting only minor repairs when necessary.

 Since floors are such a long-term commitment, a lot of care should be taken when selecting the flooring type.
 The floor you choose will set the foundation for the home design of the rest of the room; you should go for something that will not only give you the freedom to try out a range of aesthetics but also stand the test of changes in tastes and style.

 When choosing a wooden floor, be sure to take into consideration factors such as the purpose of the floor apart from aesthetics, the wood flooring trends of the time, your taste and preference, and the décor of the other parts of the room.
 This article explores the most trendy styles to use for the three most important spaces in your home: the living room, the kitchen and the bedroom.

 The living room is probably where you will spend most of your waking hours, and if you have a family or pets, this is where their impact on the floor will be felt most.
 Most guests to your home will likely spend the most time in your living room and will judge your sense of style from this room.
 A good living room floor should, therefore, not only be durable enough to handle the challenges of extra wear and pressure but also be authentic enough to handle changing décor tastes and styles.
 It is important to keep it in line with wood flooring trends.